-Jayeol received a B.S. degree in Mathematics and Computer Science & Physics from Emory University.
-The topic of his undergraduate thesis was on semantic parsing, but Jayeol has also explored other research areas such as evolutionary theory, medical imaging and differential expression analysis.
+Jayeol received a Bachelor of Science degree in mathematics and computer science and physics from Emory University.
+The topic of his undergraduate thesis was semantic parsing, but Jayeol has also explored other research areas, such as evolutionary theory, medical imaging and differential expression analysis.
 At Brandeis, he hopes to further strengthen his technical and mathematical background while cultivating an interdisciplinary perspective to think about artificial general intelligence.

 Eben received his BA in linguistics and MS in computational linguistics from Brandeis.
-Before starting as a PhD student in the computer science department, he performed clinical NLP research at McLean Hospital, Harvard Medical School under the supervision of Prof. Mei Hall.
-He is advised by Prof. James Pustejovsky and is currently working in the Brandeis Lab for Linguistics and Computation on problems related to multimodal representations of language, semi-supervised learning, and human-computer interaction.
+Before starting as a PhD student in the computer science department, he performed clinical NLP research at McLean Hospital, Harvard Medical School under the supervision of Professor Mei Hall.
+He is advised by Professor James Pustejovsky and is currently working in the Brandeis Lab for Linguistics and Computation on problems related to multimodal representations of language, semi-supervised learning and human-computer interaction.

-Varun received his B.Sc. in Mathematics and Statistics from St. Joseph's College, Bangalore.
-Prior to coming to Brandeis, he was working in data science for a sales consultancy startup.
-His interests lie in the intersection of computer vision and natural language processing
+Varun received his BSc in mathematics and atatistics from St. Joseph's College, Bangalore.
+Before coming to Brandeis, he worked in data science for a sales consultancy startup.
+His interests lie in the intersection of computer vision and natural language processing.

-Peizhao is a Ph.D. student in the Michtom School of Computer Science at Brandeis University, supervised by Prof. Hongfu Liu.
-Before that, he received his bachelor degree in Electronic and Information Engineering from Beihang University.
-His research interests include machine learning, representation learning, and relevant applications.
+Peizhao is a PhD student in the Michtom School of Computer Science at Brandeis University, supervised by Proessor Hongfu Liu.
+Before that, he received his bachelor's degree in electronic and information engineering from Beihang University.
+His research interests include machine learning, representation learning and relevant applications.

 Growing up, we have been learning and then losing various skills, but not all.
 One notable exception is the communication skill, challenged and developed time after time as we meet new people and start conversation with them.
-Modeling that skill from Computational Linguistics perspective is Alex’s overarching research agenda.
-Specifically, he is interested in dialog systems, computational models of discourse, dynamic meaning representations, and conversational corpus annotation.
-The real-life application he aims for is a socialbot that provides language learners with personalized interactions to improve their communicative competence.
-He is co-advised by Prof. Sophia Malamud and Prof. Nianwen Bert Xue.
+Modeling that skill from computational linguistics perspective is Alex’s overarching research agenda.
+Specifically, he is interested in dialog systems, computational models of discourse, dynamic meaning representations and conversational corpus annotation.
+The real-life application he aims for is a social bot that provides language learners with personalized interactions to improve their communicative competence.
+He is co-advised by Professors Sophia Malamud and Nianwen Bert Xue.

-Jonne is a Ph.D. student in Computer Science at Brandeis, where he is working on problems in low-resource and multilingual NLP with Professor Constantine Lignos.
-Before coming to Brandeis, Jonne received his A.B. in Statistics from Harvard College in 2017.
-In his free time, Jonne is an avid language learner, and is currently working towards fluency in French, his 6th language.
+Jonne is a PhD student in computer science at Brandeis, where he is working on problems in low-resource and multilingual NLP with Professor Constantine Lignos.
+Before coming to Brandeis, Jonne received his AB in statistics from Harvard College in 2017.
+In his free time, Jonne is an avid language learner, currently working towards fluency in French, his sixth language.

-Chi earned his Master's degree in data science at Worcester Polytechnic Institute.
-After working at two high-tech companies, Amazon and Ctrip, areas such as big data management, machine learning and AI became extremel interesting to him.
+Chi earned his master's degree in data science at Worcester Polytechnic Institute.
+After working at two high-tech companies, Amazon and Ctrip, areas such as big data management, machine learning and AI became extremely interesting to him.
 He hopes to dig into these areas for research and make some contributions in the next few years.
-This has led him to Brandeis University, with its excellent reputation in science, where he is pursing his Ph.D. in computer science.
+This has led him to Brandeis University, with its excellent reputation in science, where he is pursing his PhD in computer science.